 - Utilizing a Backdoor Roth IRA.
 Roth IRAs are known for not being usable if one makes too much money.
 However, there is a way to use this savings tool through a conversion from a traditional IRA.
 The parameters are more complex, and are summarized in our blog here.

 Providers can have a lot of questions regarding the financial aspects of a position.
 Lean on us to educate your medical professionals on how they can leverage the financial strategies available to them.
-Looking for a one pager highlighting how we can help?
-Email us: email@example.com.
+Looking for a quick easy way to highlight how we can help?
+Share this link Financial Resources for W2 Physicians or Email us: email@example.com for additional information.